 As a parent, it’s natural to feel apprehensive about how well your child is going to transition after spending so much time at home.
-Many children will have enjoyed remote learning, and some will be feeling anxious about returning to school.
+Many children will have enjoyed remote learning, and some may feel anxious about being back in school.

 McDermott says it’s important to keep in mind that it’s natural for children to be unsettled by the thought of another big change.

 “Feelings of anxiety and sadness are completely normal right now.
-For many children, it’s like the first day of school all over again.
-They’ve also just had all this time at home with mum and dad (or caregivers), so it’s tough for that to come to an end,” says McDermott.
+They’ve recently had all this time at home with mum and dad (or caregivers), so it’s tough for that to come to an end,” says McDermott.

 Avoid oversharing with your children

-To help lower your child’s feelings of anxiety around going back to school, McDermott says “parents need to try and remember that anxiety can be contagious.
-Understandably, parental anxiety is high right now, but children need to be shielded from their parent’s worries as much as possible.
+To help lower your child’s feelings of anxiety around being back at school, McDermott says “parents need to try and remember that anxiety can be contagious.
+Understandably, parental anxiety may still be running high, but children need to be shielded from their parent’s worries as much as possible.
 So, save adult conversations for adult time.”